sigrun-may/artificial-data-generator/README.md

 ## Installation

-Artificial-data-generator is available at [the Python Package Index (PyPI)](https://pypi.org/project/artificial-data-generator/).
+The artificial-data-generator is available at [the Python Package Index (PyPI)](https://pypi.org/project/artificial-data-generator/).
 It can be installed with pip:

 ```bash